Paralympic symbols

-The Paralympic symbols are the icons, flags, and symbols used by the International Paralympic Committee (IPC) to promote the Paralympic Games.
+The Paralympic symbols are the icons, flags, and symbols used by the International Paralympic Committee (IPC) to promote the Paralympic Movement and the Paralympic Games.

 Motto

-The current Paralympic motto is "Spirit in Motion".
-It was introduced at the 2004 Summer Paralympics.
+Since 2019, the Paralympic motto has been "Change Starts with Sport" which highlights the transformational impact of the Paralympic Movement's activities on society.
+Before this, the motto was "Spirit in Motion", which was introduced at the 2004 Summer Paralympics.

 Symbol

 Current

-The symbol of the Paralympic Games consists of three red, blue, and green crescents encircling a single point on a white field.
+The symbol of the IPC consists of three red, blue, and green crescents encircling a single point on a white field.
 It was modernized from the 1992 emblem by advertising agency Scholz & Friends and was formally used for the first time during the closing ceremony of the 2004 Summer Paralympics.

-In October 2019, the IPC unveiled a new version of the emblem with a "stricter" geometry and brightened colours to match those used in the Olympic rings.
+In October 2019, the IPC unveiled a new version of the emblem with more consistent geometry, and brightened colours to match those used in the Olympic rings.

 Previous

 The first Paralympic symbol (1988–1994) used five pa.

-The first Paralympic logo was created for the 1988 Summer Paralympics in Seoul and based on a traditional Korean decorative component called a pa, two of which make up the taegeuk symbol used in the flag of South Korea.
+The first IPC logo was created for the 1988 Summer Paralympics in Seoul and based on a traditional Korean decorative component called a pa, two of which make up the taegeuk symbol used in the flag of South Korea.
 The first Paralympic flag used five identically colored pas arranged similarly to the Olympic rings.

 In 1991, the International Olympic Committee (IOC) requested that the IPC modify its logo due to its similarity to the Olympic emblem.
 As a result, a new Paralympic symbol utilizing only three pas was revealed at the 1992 Winter Paralympics.
 It took effect after the 1994 Winter Paralympics and officially remained through the 2004 Summer Paralympics.

 Paralympic emblems

-Like the Olympics, each Paralympic Games has a unique emblem incorporating a version of the Paralympic symbol, the name and year of the event, and distinctive and cultural elements of the host nation.
-The emblems, once approved by the IPC, are used in promotional materials, by sponsors, and on Paralympic uniforms.
+Like the Olympics, each Paralympic Games has a unique emblem containing the name and year of the event, and reflecting the distinctive and cultural elements of the host nation.
+Due to the increased integration and synergy between the two events, recent Paralympics have generally shared their overall branding with their corresponding Olympics, and have accordingly used emblems with concepts that are a complement to their corresponding Olympic emblem.
+The 2012 Summer Paralympics were the first to share a common design with the Olympic emblem, while the 2024 Summer Paralympics were the first to use the exact same emblem with no variation between the two events.